By: Sharon Aron Baron

 A supporter of moving the capital of Israel from Tel Aviv to Jerusalem, as well as funding day schools for Jewish children, DeSantis said if you look at the most recent statistics with the FBI, the majority of racially motivated crimes are directed towards Jews, even though they only represent two percent of the population.

 “So the fact is…there is a sick element out there that specifically targets Jews.
-So I’m looking how to help security, not just with our schools and our communities.
+So I’m looking at how to help security, not just with our schools and our communities.
 I think you have to take that into account and do what you can to make sure folks in those communities are able to protect themselves.”

 He added that it will require the cooperation of the local and state government.
-“There is no doubt about it, it is a majority [of racial motivated crimes] are directed against Jews.
+“There is no doubt about it, it is a majority [of racially motivated crimes] are directed against Jews.
 I think that’s terrible —-you have one of these guys that’s an absolute evil man doing something like this – he needs a swift death penalty.
 I mean, this is what the death penalty is for.”

 A former U.S. Representative for Florida’s 6th congressional district.
 DeSantis, 40, graduated from Yale University and Harvard Law School and served as an attorney and as a JAG prosecutor in the Navy.
 During his active-duty service, DeSantis supported operations at the terrorist detention center at Guantanamo Bay, Cuba and was deployed to Iraq as an adviser to a U.S. Navy SEAL commander in support of the SEAL mission in Fallujah, Ramadi and the rest of Al Anbar province.
 DeSantis is running on the Republican ticket against Democrat Andrew Gillum.